shayaantx/simple-logger/README.md

 # Simple Logger

-This is a super simpler logger that lets you log to either AWS or slack that I primarily use for Auth0 actions.
+This is a super simpler logger that lets you log to either AWS or slack that I primarily use for Auth0 actions (or short lived requests).

 ## Configuration